rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/18_lecture-M3.md

 - Q : to hack a hacker then it's bit difficult cuz
 	- whatever the things u know - he/she also knows that's why
 	- & what if he/she knows more than u
-- Q : when we do search then many exploits comes - then how to know useage of each exploits
+- Q : when we do search then many exploits comes - then how to know usage of each exploits
 	- Ans : u have to try each exploits of each service/protocol
 	- what u think that everything can be done easily , <br>u don't have to learn each exploits - just do practice
 	- that's why a Homework was given i.e bring 2 exploits for each service/protocol